orijeet100/Elliot_AI_Employee/README.md

 ---

 ## 📌 Future Plans
-- Add GitHub integration for PR reviews
 - Tie into PagerDuty/Datadog for incident awareness
-- Experiment with voice calls (Vapi integration)
+- Experiment with automatic notes taking while in a meeting

 ---